PDR-benchmark-standardization-committee/xDR-Challenge-2023-evaluation/README.md

 | I_ve        | VE (Velocity Error)                 |Checking the error of velocity compared with correct velocity of ground-truth      |
 | I_obstacle  | Requirement for Obstacle Avoidance | Checking the percentage of points of the trajectory in walkable area|

+I_ve is evaluated by calculating average of velocity errors in 1sec. time window (+/- 0.5 sec from the evaluation points) compared with GT.
+This averaging operation is intended to smooth peaky high-frequency fluctuation of the velocity.

 ### Formula for evaluating the indexes
 ```
 Index         Max Score(100)    Min Score(0)      formula